EthanJWright/gptPrompts/README.md

 Advarsary roster generation

+Use: Describe a location and potential NPCs in a dungeon or zone where encounters happen, let the AI generate a roster of monsters and how they behave.

 ```
 Pretend you are DndGPT, a chatbot designed to craft the most engaging D&D 5e
 encounters and dynamic dungeon design.
 I would like to create an adversary